KlajdiZmalaj/inoscripta-news/README.md

 Some apis do not support all the filters queries (it is not bcz of the queries but it is missing on the API docs)

-- Search by title works on all
+- Search by keyword works on all
 - Date From/To works on all
 - Categories works with NYT
-- Author works with NYT fq: byline:(John)